Todd Haley: Dallas Cowboys

-From 2004 to 2006, Haley was the wide receivers coach and passing game coordinator for the Dallas Cowboys.
-Haley helped develop quarterback Tony Romo and the Cowboys' passing offense, which centered around wide receivers Terry Glenn and Terrell Owens.
+From 2004 to 2006, Haley was the wide receivers coach and passing game coordinator for the Dallas Cowboys, where he helped develop quarterback Tony Romo and the Cowboys' passing offense, which centered around wide receivers Terry Glenn and Terrell Owens.

 Arizona Cardinals

 In 2007, Haley joined Ken Whisenhunt's coaching staff for the Arizona Cardinals as the team's offensive coordinator.
 Haley did not start calling plays for the Cardinals until late in the season.
 The Cardinals finished in the top half of the NFL in multiple offensive categories.

 Under Haley's guidance, the Cardinals offense in 2008 was one of the league's most innovative and explosive units.
 Arizona tied for third in the league in scoring, registering a franchise-record 427 points (26.7 ppg).
 The Cardinals were fourth in total offense, averaging 365.8 yards per game.
 Arizona was second in the league in passing offense (292.1 ypg) and ranked sixth in the NFL with 20.5 first downs per game.
 The Cardinals finished the season with a 9–7 record and a playoff berth after winning the NFC West Division title.
 The Cardinals went on to appear in their first Super Bowl in franchise history after the team scored more than 30 points in each of its three playoff games.

 In Super Bowl XLIII, the Cardinals offense played the NFL's top-ranked Pittsburgh Steelers defense.
 Trailing 17–7 at halftime, the Cardinals offense fought back after a 13-point deficit and led the game 23–20 with just over two minutes remaining.
 The Cardinals lost 27–23 in the game's final seconds.